 All who enter SCCA clinics are screened upon entry COVID-19 symptoms.
 Every person will be given an I’ve been screened sticker.
 Anyone with symptoms will be given a procedure mask and evaluated in a separate area.

-Drive-through testing is available for eligible SCCA patients by appointment only at SCCA South Lake Union.
-If you are an SCCA patient with symptoms and think you need to be tested for COVID-19, please call the COVID-19 hotline at (206) 606-2880, daily from 8 am - 5 pm.
-Our nurses will assess your symptoms and determine if testing is needed.
+We offer testing to eligible patients by appointment only.
+If you are an SCCA patient with symptoms and think you need to be tested for COVID-19, please call your care team.

 Patients who come to the clinic for appointments are evaluated and if they need to be tested, it is done in an enclosed area away from other patients and family members.